cariad/startifact/docs/_sources/aws.rst.txt

           IgnorePublicAcls: true
           RestrictPublicBuckets: true

-    BucketParameter:
+    ArtifactsParameter:
       Type: AWS::SSM::Parameter
       Properties:
-        # This name can be anything you want:
+        # The parameter can be named anything you want, but
+        # remember it for the organisation setup script:
-        Name: /artifacts-bucket
+        Name: /Buckets/Staging
         Type: String
         Value:
-          Ref: Bucket
+          Ref: Artifacts

 IAM policies
 ------------